Highest weight Harish-Chandra supermodules and their geometric realizations: Representations of the Supergroup

-\begin{definition} We say that the $(\fg_r, K_r)$-module $V$ is an \textit{Harish-Chandra module} (or HC-module for short) if $V(\tau)$ is finite dimensional.
-Similarly we can define also the notion of Harish-Chandra modules for $(\fg_r, \fk_r)$-modules. \end{definition}
+We say that the $(\fg_r, K_r)$-module $V$ is a \textit{Harish-Chandra module} (or HC-module for short) if each $V(\tau)$ is finite dimensional and $V$ is finitely generated as $\cU(\fg)$ module.
+Similarly we can define also the notion of Harish-Chandra modules for $(\fg_r, \fk_r)$-modules.

 We say that a vector is \textit{$K_r$-finite} if it lies in a finite dimensional $K_r$ stable subspace.